-Just Checking: Information Seeking and Trust in the Age of Generative AI
+Just Checking: Information Seeking, Trust and AI

 Eight years ago I completed a master’s in Information Management, studying how people capture and share knowledge in digital environments.
 For my dissertation, I interviewed and shadowed startup founders to understand their information behaviours.
 I wrote it up as ‘Do you even document bro?’ which I was lucky enough to present a few times.
 After that, I lectured for a couple of terms at the University of Technology Sydney before kids, covid and life intervened.
 I haven’t meaningfully engaged in any study or research since then.